 Staff need Homes

-This project of the Maxton Strong School envisages the construction of a double story housing unit containing 6 homes: two 4-bedroom units and four 2-bedroom units.
+This project for the Maxton Strong School involves the construction of a double story housing unit containing 6 homes: two 4-bedroom units and four 2-bedroom units.
 This additional accommodation is an essential component for the continued expansion of our school & orphanage.

-It is expected that construction could take as much as 10 months to be completed – as the July monsoon will significantly slow down what can be done.
-We would like to have completed construction by February 2018.
+It is expected that construction could take as much as 10 months to complete.
+The July monsoon will significantly slow down what can be done.
+We would like to have completed construction by mid-2018.
 It would then take a further 2 months to paint, install electricals, furnish the building and landscape the area ready for occupation.
-Our hope is to have our families moving in by April 2018.

 Who gets the benefit?

-You could help this project become a functional reality quicker by making your donation using the EziDebit button below.
+You could help this project become a reality by making your donation using the EziDebit button below.
+Thank you for considering getting involved.

 Meet the Manager